-Effective as of September 11, 2017 the Office of Innovation will only be accepting new inventions submitted through our online portal.
+Effective as of September 11, 2017 the Office of Innovation and Partnerships will only be accepting new inventions submitted through our online portal.

 Submitting an online disclosure form to the Office of Innovation is a crucial first step which allows our Technology Transfer Managers to assess the commercial potential and possible avenues of IP protection for your Invention.